 People are social beings.
 We communicate with each other constantly and have invented a myriad of ways to simulate these interactions.
 The personal message has been emulated by letters, phone calls, emails, and Whatsapp.
 Facebook posts, Twitter and Skype mimic social gatherings.
 LinkedIn and Zoom are simulacra for business meetings and networking.
 These platforms aim to simulate social behaviour, and every new technology further enhanced the ‘realness’ of the interaction in some way.
 However, platform-based interaction can only go so far in replacing real, face to face interaction.

-At the moment, social XR is not widely employed in academic XR experiences.
+At the moment, collaborative learning in XR is not widely employed in academic learning experiences.
 This is a shame, since there is a huge potential for it.
 Here are some key areas in which social XR could enhance current education.

 Learning is not a purely rational activity.
 Stress, curiosity, happiness, anxiety: emotions are part of the learning process.
 XR is excellently suited as a medium to stir its users’ emotions.
 It can rouse curiosity in students, or prepare them for the stresses of the working environment, or even teach us to feel more empathetic towards others.
 The Machine to be Another, a veritable granddaddy in the VR scene, is powerful proof of the emotional impact of an XR experience.